Eycer-usb/PFG/Code/projects/analyst/README.md

-# Web Application to View and analyse data saved by collector
+# Python Application to start experiments, view and analyze data saved by collector